How to compare one string with integer value in python:

-Both string and integer are of different types.
+Both string and number are of different data types.
 We can compare two strings or two integers.
 Python uses lexicographic ordering for strings and numeric ordering for integers.

 given_str = '5'